Djaa9/oakandiron-fleetbuilder/README.md

 ### TODO

-- Handle initiative card modifiers for admirals (see todo in data/admirals)
 - Validate legal initiative card selection

 - Make sure only one flag ship can be chosen (Move selection)